Matt Lauer Blames His Accuser: ‘She Certainly Did Not Cry’

 Continuing to blame his accuser, he makes one admission.
 “I admit, I ended the affair poorly.
 I simply stopped communicating with her,” he writes.
 “Brooke continued to reach out.”

-Lauer goes on to say that she had tried several times to rekindle the affair, even calling her late at night when he was with his family.
+Lauer goes on to say that she had tried several times to rekindle the affair, even calling him late at night when he was with his family.

 “But I attempted to go back to my life and pretend as if nothing had happened.
 I understand how that must have made her feel,” he writes, before again accusing her of making false accusations behind his back despite being friendly to him on many occasions to his face.